JazzMaster/LazGFX/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+### Summary:

+The main goal is NOT TO SCREW UP by targeting, HAZING, or HARASSING people.
+Really I dont care about the other BS- its fruitcake language for:

+    "WE DONT DISCRIMINATE INTENTIONALLY."

+I will however, point out your mistakes as a programmer- as Ive probly been doing this longer than you.
+THIS ISNT COLLEGE HOMEWORK.
+THIS IS MY PASSION.

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]
+This Code of Conduct is adapted (and modified from) the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]

 [homepage]: http://contributor-covenant.org
 [version]: http://contributor-covenant.org/version/1/4/